goeiebook/creativelab/README.md

 ```

-That example doesn't do much.
-But [this one](https://github.com/goeiebook/creativelab/blob/master/json/simple.json), has all the shapes removed except the first one in the list.
-Paste this string into local storage, reload the page, click the 'Continue' button --- Voila!
+That example is just to show the structure.
+[This example](https://github.com/goeiebook/creativelab/blob/master/json/simple.json), has all the shapes but one of the shapes removed.
+Paste the string into local storage, reload the page, click the 'Continue' button --- Voila!

 ![simple circle, er, I mean a G.][simplified]